jklarica/best_price_finder/README.md

 # How to run

-The project was build by using:
+The project was built by using:

  1. Python 3.6
  2. Django 1.11